Avery442/A2-Discord-Bot/README.md

 This bot is a recreation of the Orion Drift A2 bot that used to serve information about the current players online in each fleet.

-## Features

-* Retrieves and displays a table of online stations across various fleets.
-* Displays the top 16 stations based on player count.
-* Provides a visual representation of the bot's response.

 ## Requirements

 Before running the bot, ensure you have the following environment variables set: